HomeEntertainment Hot Air Balloon VideosMedia Phantom Productions Scrapbook Stock Footage Studio Timeline Vintage Weather

 The creation of Highland Sound Company/Phantom Productions, Inc.

-In the early '60s Martin spent a lot of time at Alpine's radio station KVLF with DJ's Phil Wayne Ebensberger, Bob Biel and David Forcheimer (a high school classmate).
+In the early '60s Martin spent a lot of time at Alpine's radio station KVLF with DJ's Phil Wayne Ebensberger, Bob Biel and David Forchheimer (a high school classmate).
 He became "hooked' on the music and radio business.

 The photo above was taken in Alpine's KVLF studio at a time RCA was testing new smaller video cameras.
 KVLF was only a radio station, however Gene Henricks (station owner) provided space to enable the trial of the new RCA equipment and ran a VHF television station (KVLF-TV Channel 12) 1963-1965.
 The person at the mike is a French foreign exchange student Claude Guillimet.